tinelix/astoria/README.md

 **Attention**: bug tracker, board, Telegram and Matrix chat are public places, ticketing system is being served by volunteers.
 If you need to report something that should not be immediately disclosed to general public (for instance, a vulnerability), please contact us directly via this email: **openvk [at] tutanota [dot] com**

 ## DISCLAIMER
-OpenVK is not affiliated with or endorsed by VK PLC.
+OpenVK and Astorium is not affiliated with or endorsed by VK PLC.